-Joan Mitchell Foundation grants for individual artists are only awarded through nomination, including the Painters & Sculptors Grant and the Emerging Artist Grant.
-We do not have an open application process.
+The Joan Mitchell Foundation Painters & Sculptors Grant grants for individual artists are only awarded through nomination.
+We do not have an open application process for this unrestricted grant.
 For further information on why we use a nomination process, please read our expanded thoughts here.

 - How do I apply to participate in the Creating a Living Legacy (CALL) Program?

 Although the Foundation is no longer providing artists with direct grants to support their legacy planning and studio organization work, CALL resources are freely available to the public via the Foundation’s resources page here and CALLResources.org.

 - Is it possible to receive information on the Foundation’s nominators for the Painters & Sculptors Program or the Emerging Artist Program?

 - Can I nominate an artist for your Painters & Sculptors Grant Program or Emerging Artist Grant Program?

 The Foundation cannot accept unsolicited nominations.
 The Foundation invites nominators from across the country each year to participate anonymously in our grant program nominations.

 - How can I apply for an Emergency Grant?